Argimlas/swh/content/posts/exercise-project/index.md

 I am really looking forward to the next semester and working on a bigger project with also a lot more time for it.

 I don't really know yet what my project for the second semester will be but I think an autonomous driving car, or a app with which I can controll all the lights of my lego models would be interesting to make.
-Another cool project would be to motorise the manual function of height adjusting my desk which would be controlled via wifi over a website.
+Another cool project would be to motorise the manual function of height adjusting my desk which would be controlled via wifi over a website to safe different prefered heights, etc.